sidekiq-cron/sidekiq-cron/README.md

 #### Available namespaces

-By default, Sidekiq Cron retrieves all existing jobs from Redis to determine the namespaces your application uses.
-However, this approach may not be suitable for large Redis installations.
-To address this, you can explicitly specify the list of available namespaces using the `available_namespaces` configuration option.
+By default, Sidekiq Cron uses the available_namespaces configuration option to determine which namespaces your application utilizes.
+The default namespace (`"default"`, by default) is always included in the list of available namespaces.

+If you want Sidekiq Cron to automatically detect existing namespaces from the Redis database, you can set `available_namespaces` to the special option `:auto`.

-If `available_namespaces` is set and a job is created with an unexpected namespace, a warning will be printed, and the job will be assigned to the default namespace.
+If available_namespaces is explicitly set and a job is created with an unexpected namespace, a warning will be printed, and the job will be assigned to the default namespace.

-For more details and discussion, see [this issue](https://github.com/sidekiq-cron/sidekiq-cron/issues/516).
+#### Migrating to 2.3

+As discussed in [this issue](https://github.com/sidekiq-cron/sidekiq-cron/issues/516), the approach introduced in Sidekiq Cron 2.0 for determining available namespaces using the `KEYS` command is not acceptable.
+Therefore, starting from version 2.3, namespacing has been reworked:

+- If you were not using the namespacing feature, no action is required.
+You can even remove `available_namespaces = %w[default]`, as it is now the default.

+- If you were using the namespacing feature and explicitly specified available namespaces as a list, no changes are needed.

+- If you were using the namespacing feature and relied on automatic namespace inference, you should either specify all used namespaces explicitly or set `available_namespaces` to `:auto` to maintain automatic detection.
+However, note that this approach does not scale well (see the referenced issue for details).

 #### Usage